philiplb/Valdi/docs/api/Validator/Slug.rst

 Valdi\\Validator\\Slug
 ----------------------

-.. php:namespace: Valdi\\Validator
+.. php:namespace:: Valdi\Validator

 .. php:class:: Slug

       Validator for slug values: Starting with a alphanumerical value, sequences of dashes and more alphanumerical values and ending with an alphanumerical character.

-    .. php:attr:: amountOfParameters
+   .. php:attr:: $amountOfParameters

-        protected

       Holds the amount of parameters.

-    .. php:attr:: type
+   .. php:attr:: $type

-        protected

       Holds the type of the validator.

-    .. php:method:: isValidComparison($value, $parameters)
+   .. php:method:: Slug::isValidComparison()

       {@inheritdoc}

-        :param $value:
-        :param $parameters:

-    .. php:method:: isAllNumeric()

-        Checks whether all given parameters are numeric.

-        :returns: boolean true if all values are numeric

-    .. php:method:: isValid($value, $parameters)

-        {@inheritdoc}

-        :param $value:
-        :param $parameters:

-    .. php:method:: getInvalidDetails()

-        {@inheritdoc}

-    .. php:method:: validateParameterCount($name, $parameterAmount, $parameters)

-        Throws an exception if the parameters don't fulfill the expected parameter count.

-        :type $name: string
-        :param $name: the name of the validator
-        :type $parameterAmount: integer
-        :param $parameterAmount: the amount of expected parameters
-        :type $parameters: string[]
-        :param $parameters: the parameters